phylolab/leucokranosHybrid/README.md

 # Introduction
-This repository contains two workflows to obatin SNPs from raw sequencing data using ATLAS and GATK.
-We developed the workflows for [our paper](https://doi.org/10.1101/2024.03.10.584293).
+This repository contains two workflows to obatin SNPs from raw sequencing data using ATLAS (V0.9, Link et al. 2017) and GATK (V4.4.0.0, Van der Auwera & O'Connor 2020), and scripts for reproducing Figure 2A, 3 and 4 in [our paper](https://doi.org/10.1101/2024.03.10.584293).

 # Prerequisites
 ## ATLAS